The Kid has hung up his gloves?

 It's getting windy on the fifth level but things are looking rather samey!

-Nice, but how's it play?
+Looks nice, but how's it play?

 Getting around most areas is exceptionally easy thanks to responsive controls and helpful arrows guiding you on your merry way.
 Kid actually walks using a two-fold method: shorter bursts, from a still, are of a slower pace for jumping across the ledges.
-Whereas a continuous run is faster and great for leaping over those wider gaps.
+Whereas a continuous run is faster and just perfect for leaping over those wider gaps.

 The monsters may look cute but they need killing with your trusty dagger (upgradable!).
 When slain, they drop items like coins, energy fruits and others that can empower special abilities - super-high jumps, monster-squashing boots, balloons, critters and fireballs.
 Ultimately, we're searching each level for the baddie carrying the exit key.
 Once you are through the stages, the end-of-level guardian is waiting for you - for an easy battle!

 Kid Gloves II features a couple of "hidden" features which you might find when exploring the levels.
 Stumbling upon something that looks like it should be in Vegas provides a chance to earn yourself lots of rewards be it a fruit machine or an arcade game.
-Use your selection of coins in a slot machine or a horizontally-scrolling shoot 'em up.
+Use your selection of coins in a slot machine or a horizontally scrolling shoot 'em up.

 Woohoo, I'm back in Vegas baby!!
 Well, there's a chance this machine might yield big rewards.